 "It seems to me that this discussion ought to be broadened," Roberts said at last week's work session.
 "We need to think about how we as a council expect (communication) to occur.
 What should constituents expect?"

-Fischer, however, says she has heard no complaints from her constituents, and has taken the issue to the state
+Fischer, however, says she has heard no complaints from her constituents, and has taken the issue to the state attorney general's office.

 "I don't particularly choose to respond to my constituents via email," she said last week.
 "I respond in person.
 My constituents don't seem upset about it.
 (The email address) was done against my approval.
 As long as I am given hard copies, what does it matter if you press send or hit print?"